Project-FoodWizz/FoodWizzApp/README.md

-# 🍽️ Foodwizz Inventory Management System
+# Foodwizz Inventory Management System

-## 📖 Descripción General
+## 📖 General Description
-**Foodwizz** es una aplicación de gestión de inventario diseñada para restaurantes y negocios de alimentos.
-Su objetivo principal es **centralizar el control de ingredientes, platos del menú, reportes financieros y alertas de stock** en una sola plataforma web accesible y sencilla.

-El sistema está desarrollado con **Flask** como framework principal para la web, complementado con **Python, HTML, JavaScript y CSS**, garantizando una interfaz amigable y un backend robusto.
+**Foodwizz** is an inventory management application designed for restaurants and food businesses.
+Its main goal is to **centralize the control of ingredients, menu dishes, financial reports, and stock alerts** in a single, simple, and accessible web platform.

+The system is developed with **Flask** as the main web framework, complemented by **Python, HTML, JavaScript, and CSS**, ensuring a user-friendly interface and a robust backend.

 ---

-## 🚀 Funcionalidades Principales
+## Main Features

-### 📊 Dashboard
+### Dashboard
-Panel principal donde se visualizan los ingredientes registrados, métricas clave del inventario y datos relevantes como la ganancia total.
-Incluye accesos rápidos a información crítica y espacio para promociones o platos destacados.
+Main panel where registered ingredients, key inventory metrics, and relevant data such as total profit are displayed.
+Includes quick access to critical information and space for promotions or featured dishes.

-### 🍜 Dishes (Menú)
+### Dishes (Menu)
-Sección destinada a la gestión de recetas.
-Aquí se definen todos los platos del menú junto con sus precios y los ingredientes asociados.
-Permite visualizar y actualizar fácilmente la oferta gastronómica.
+Section for recipe management.
+All menu dishes are defined here, along with their prices and associated ingredients.
+Allows for easy visualization and updates of the restaurant’s offerings.

-### 📈 Reports
+### Reports
-Área de reportes y estadísticas financieras.
-Muestra indicadores clave como:
+Area for reports and financial statistics.
+Displays key indicators such as:
-- **Sales Performance** (rendimiento de ventas)
+- **Sales Performance**
-- **Top Selling Dishes** (platos más vendidos)
+- **Top Selling Dishes**
-- **Profit Analysis** (análisis de ganancias)
+- **Profit Analysis**

-Con soporte para **exportación de datos** y **visualización en gráficos dinámicos**.
+Supports **data export** and **dynamic chart visualization**.

-### ⚠️ Alerts
+### Alerts
-Sistema de notificaciones que advierte al usuario sobre:
+Notification system that warns the user about:
-- Bajo stock de ingredientes
+- Low ingredient stock
-- Productos próximos a agotarse
-- Situaciones críticas en el inventario
+- Products about to run out
+- Critical inventory situations

-### ⚙️ Settings
+### Settings
-Espacio para la gestión de la cuenta del usuario, donde se configuran datos personales, credenciales y preferencias de la aplicación.
+User account management area, where personal data, credentials, and application preferences can be configured.

 ---

-## 🛠️ Tecnologías y Librerías Utilizadas
+## Technologies and Tools Used

-- **HTML** → Estructura del contenido de la aplicación.
+- **HTML** → Structure of the application content
-- **CSS** → Diseño visual y presentación de la interfaz.
+- **CSS** → Visual design and interface presentation
-- **Python** → Lógica del backend y conexión con la base de datos.
-- **Java** → Usado en algunos módulos para gestión de procesos o integraciones adicionales.
+- **Python** → Backend logic and database connection
+- **Java** → Used in some modules for process management or additional integrations
-- **JSON (.json)** → Intercambio de datos entre frontend y backend.
+- **JSON (.json)** → Data exchange between frontend and backend
-- **Base de datos** → **Firebase**
+- **Database** → **Firebase**

 ---

-## 📚 Librerías Clave
+## Key Libraries

-- **Flask** → Framework ligero y flexible para la aplicación web.
+- **Flask** → Lightweight and flexible web framework
-- **FastAPI** → Creación de APIs rápidas y eficientes.
+- **FastAPI** → Creation of fast and efficient APIs
-- **SQLAlchemy** → ORM para conexión con la base de datos.
+- **SQLAlchemy** → ORM for database connection
-- **Alembic** → Migraciones de base de datos.
+- **Alembic** → Database migrations
-- **PyMySQL** → Conector SQL desde Python.
+- **PyMySQL** → SQL connector for Python
-- **Pandas** → Análisis y manipulación de datos (gestión de inventario).
+- **Pandas** → Data analysis and manipulation (inventory management)
-- **Openpyxl** → Importación y exportación de datos en Excel.
+- **Openpyxl** → Import and export of Excel data
-- **Matplotlib** → Gráficos estadísticos y visualización de datos.
+- **Matplotlib** → Statistical charts and data visualization
-- **Pillow** → Manejo de imágenes (platos, ingredientes, promociones).
+- **Pillow** → Image handling (dishes, ingredients, promotions)
-- **Pydantic** → Validación y gestión de datos.
+- **Pydantic** → Data validation and management
-- **PyInstaller** → Empaquetado en ejecutables para distribución.
+- **PyInstaller** → Packaging into executables for distribution
-- **Pluggy** → Sistema de plugins para extender funcionalidades.
+- **Pluggy** → Plugin system to extend functionality

----